My name is Dr. Patrick M. Len, and I will be your instructor for this course. You can watch this video to find out more about me!

 About This Course

-Here are some important details to know about this course before the start of the spring 2023 semester.
-You will gain full access to this course on the first day of the semester (Tuesday, January 17).
+Here are some important details to know about this course before the start of the fall 2023 semester.
+You will gain full access to this course on the first day of the semester (Monday, August 14).
 This course is fully online with no mandatory meetings or proctored exams.

 In this course you will be learning how telescopes work, how to use remote robotic telescopes and a historical reproduction of Galileo's telescope to observe, document and explore celestial objects in the night sky, and keeping up with present-day discoveries and developments in astronomy.